Where to Find Epic Summer Fun in Virginia

 Luray Caverns Stalacpipe Organ

-Escape the summer heat by venturing underground into the cool, awe-inspiring world of Luray Caverns.
-As the largest caverns in the eastern United States, this subterranean wonderland is filled with towering stalactites, delicate stalagmites, and crystal-clear pools that perfectly reflect the intricate rock formations above.
-Walking through the cathedral-sized chambers, you will be mesmerized by the sheer scale and natural artistry that has been millions of years in the making.
-The highlight of the tour is the Great Stalacpipe Organ, a unique instrument that produces hauntingly beautiful music by tapping the ancient formations, making your visit a truly multi-sensory experience.
+Escape the summer heat by going underground into the cool world of Luray Caverns.
+As the largest caverns on the East Coast, Luray is filled with towering stalactites, delicate stalagmites, and crystal-clear pools you have to see to believe.
+Walking through the soaring chambers, visitors are mesmerized by the sheer scale what’s taken millions of years to make.
+The highlight of the tour is the Great Stalacpipe Organ, another must-see-to-believe phenomenon that makes a trip to Luray Caverns a multi-sensory experience.

 Self-guided tours are $36 for adults, $34 for seniors, $18 for children (6-12), and free for children under 6.